MetaMask/metamask-improvement-proposals/MIPs/mip-mc-request.md

 If an invalid `scope` is specified, then an error should be returned.

 ## Backwards Compatibility
-The `provider_request` method is an addition to the existing methods and thus is backward-compatible.
-Existing JSON-RPC methods without the `provider_request` wrapper would continue to work as they currently do.
+The `provider_request` method is introduced through the [Multichain API](mip-mc-delivery.md), which is completely separate from the existing JSON-RPC methods.
+Existing JSON-RPC that are called without the `provider_request` wrapper would continue to work as they currently do.

 ## Test Cases
 General test cases should cover: